|The cover of an LP by the comedy duo Richard & Willie from the 70s||

 It is clear that Magnus Hirschfeld himself harbored deep ideological, professional, and personal animosities against those to whom he applied the word, and those animosities may have extended to the entire society that throughout his career he associated with sexual repression and which he wanted replaced by a kind of global communism under the label of “Pan-Humanism.”
 Whatever the flaws or virtues of his polemic against “racism,” his own opposition to racial consciousness was neither entirely rational nor disinterested.
 It is time that the enemies of racial, national, and cultural consciousness like Hirschfeld and the Frankfurt School cease to be able to claim a monopoly on rationality and sanity and that the obsessions and motivations that seem to shape their own ideologies and political behavior be subjected to the same scrutiny they apply to the societies and peoples whom their thinking could destroy.

 American Renaissance, Vol. 10, No. 5, May 1999.
-An interested investigator might try and discover what the original (German) title of Hirschfeld's Racism book was.
+The original German title of Hirschfeld’s book was Racismus.

 Just when you thought they couldn’t get any worse...